 At this moment the Mediterranean Fruit Fly is only declared in the local government area of Serpentine Jarrahdale.

-In partnership with the University of WA the PHBG have been monitoring fruit fly numbers across the Shire of SJ in 2020.
+In partnership with the University of WA the PHBG have monitored fruit fly numbers across the Shire of SJ from 2020 to 2021.

 Click the link above to visit the projects information page.